reinhardgrassmann/FlatlandRobotics/content/about/index.md

-And, I greatly acknowledge the funding and financial support of this project by wonderful and generous people.
+And, I greatly acknowledge funding and financial support of this project by wonderful and generous people.

 -   Meinhard V. Grassmann